Ranking Free RAG: Replacing Re-ranking with Selection in RAG for Sensitive Domains: Introduction

 \section{Introduction}

 Traditional Retrieval-Augmented Generation (RAG) systems retrieve and re-rank thousands of document evidences to answer queries, mostly focusing on improving accuracy.
 They provide no explanation for \textit{\textbf{why specific evidence}} was chosen over alternatives.
-This opacity creates critical problems in sensitive domains where understanding the reasoning behind AI decisions is not optional, rather it is essential for auditability and transparency.
+This opacity creates critical problems in sensitive domains where understanding the reasoning behind AI decisions is not optional; it is essential for auditability and transparency.
 Consider a legal AI system analyzing merger agreements or a healthcare platform processing patient data.
 When these systems select certain evidence chunks to generate responses, stakeholders need to understand the selection rationale.
-Current similarity-based re-ranking methods provide only opaque similarity scores and rely on arbitrary top-$k$ cutoffs, offering no insight into the decision-making process \citep{glass2022re2g, reimers2019sentence, devlin2018bert}.
-This black box nature has become untenable as organizations deploy RAG in high-stakes scenarios where wrong answers can have serious legal, financial, or medical consequences \citep{zhou2024trustworthiness, barron2024domain}.
+Current similarity-based re-ranking methods provide only opaque similarity scores and rely on arbitrary top-$k$ cutoffs, offering no insight into the decision-making process \citep{glass2022re2g, reimers2019sentence, devlin2019bert}.
+This black box nature has become untenable as organizations deploy RAG in high-stakes scenarios where wrong answers can have serious regulatory consequences \citep{zhou2024trustworthiness, barron2024domain}.

 The interpretability crisis becomes even more critical when considering adversarial threats.
-Recent demonstrations have shown how attackers can poison RAG knowledge bases to manipulate system outputs \citep{zou2024poisonedrag, nazary2025poison, chaudhari2024phantom}, but current re-ranking approaches provide no mechanism to detect such manipulation.
+Recent demonstrations have shown how attackers can poison RAG knowledge bases to manipulate system outputs \citep{zou2025poisonedrag, nazary2025poison}, but current re-ranking approaches provide no mechanism to detect such manipulation.
 Without understanding \textit{\textbf{why evidence was selected}}, organizations cannot audit whether the selection process has been compromised.
 The same opacity that prevents explainability also prevents robust defense against corpus poisoning attacks.

-This challenge has intensified as RAG deployment has surged with enterprise adoption skyrocketing to 50\% in 2024, up from 31\% the previous year \citep{enterprise2024rag}.
-Simultaneously, researchers have demonstrated successful adversarial attacks against major RAG systems, including data poisoning exploits targeting ChatGPT's memory features \citep{promptfoo2024rag} and systematic corruption of enterprise knowledge bases \citep{splx2024rag}.
 In high-stakes domains, these adversarial attacks can have serious consequences.
 These attacks exploit the black box nature of evidence selection: if the system cannot explain its reasoning, it cannot detect when that reasoning has been subverted.